babsey/nest-desktop-docs/user/index.rst

          .. grid-item::
             :columns: 9

-            Learn how to install NEST Desktop
+            Learn how to install NEST Desktop and backends

    .. grid-item-card:: Basic usage
       :link: basic-usage-guide